-- Sound limband spine history.
+- Sound limb and spine history.

-Complete physical should be done.
+A complete physical exam should be completed.

 Special focus should be placed on the following:

-- Bilateral UE range of motion (ROM) at each joint.
+- Bilateral UE range of motion (ROM) at each joint

-- Bilateral UE muscle strength testing.
+- Bilateral UE muscle strength testing

-- Neck ROM.
+- Neck ROM

-- Limb volume measurement/circumference at set locations.
+- Limb volume measurement/circumference at set locations, length of residual limb

-- Sensation testing.8
+- Sensation testing9

 - X-rays: to assess residual limb for bony fragments or associated proximal/contralateral fractures.